Venezuela votes in regional election under international eye

 It is the first time in 15 years that EU observers are in Venezuela.
 In previous elections, foreign observation was essentially carried out by multilateral and regional electoral organizations close to the Venezuelan executive.

+Martinez said he votes every election, and this time his country’s economy and health care services are on his mind.
+He said health care workers earn “practically nothing” and hospitals desperately need supplies and equipment.

+Millions of Venezuelans live in poverty, facing low wages, high food prices and the world’s worst inflation rate.
+The country’s political, social and economic crises, entangled with plummeting oil production and prices, have continued to deepen with the pandemic.

-Historically, voter turnout has been low for state and municipal elections.
-The abstention ceiling has hovered around 70%.
+Historically, voter turnout has been low for state and municipal elections, with abstention hovering around 70%.

 Regardless of turnout, Sunday’s elections could mark the emergence of new opposition leaders, consolidate alliances and draw the lines to be followed by Maduro’s adversaries, who arrive at these elections decimated by internal fractures, often rooted in their frustration at not being able to knock from power the heirs of the late President Hugo Chávez.

-“What we are going to see is a fight for second place because second place will symbolically mean which opposition should be stopped more, that will have a weight,” said Félix Seijas, director of the statistical research firm Delphos.
-He added that the results will show who ultimately “is the second force” of the country, and which segment of the opposition represents it.”
+“What we are going to see is a fight for second place because second place will symbolically mean which opposition (the government believes) should be stopped more, that will have a weight,” said Félix Seijas, director of the statistical research firm Delphos.
+He added that the results will show who ultimately “is the second force” of the country, and which segment of the opposition represents it.

+In a low-income neighborhood that has been a stronghold of support for the government, about a dozen people looked through lists of identity numbers pasted on a wall to figure out whether they were at the right voting center.
+There, Carmen Zambrano remarked on the few people waiting to vote.

+“I don’t see much harmony,” she said, attributing it to general discontent.
+Previously, Zambrano said, many more people would head to the polls.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.